heyshatara/numpy-airbnb/README.md

 <img src="https://i.imgur.com/6am49tZ.png[/img]" height="80%" alt="Amsterdam Dataframe for Recommendation System"/>
 - All of the Amsterdam Airbnb listings are shown in red to gauge their proximity to a specific tourist spot shown in blue, which again is set as De Hooyer Windmill in Amsterdam:
 <img src="https://i.imgur.com/0ECb6Yf.png" height="80%" alt="Amsterdam AirBnb Proximity Map"/>
-You can see this same dataset as an interactive, geographic visualization [here](https://heyshatara-numpy-airbnb-streamlit-app-gzn89d.streamlit.app/)